boazbk/tcs/lec_02_representation.md

 * Can a function being hard to compute ever be a _good thing_?
 Can we use it for applications in areas such as cryptography?

-In order to do that, we will need to mathematically define the notion of an _algorithm_, which is what we'll do in the next lecture.
+In order to do that, we will need to mathematically define the notion of an _algorithm_, which is what we'll do in [compchap](){.ref}.

 ### Distinguish functions from programs